Our September 2017 issue is now available.

-The award-winning essay, “The Bishop Controversy, the Imperial Crisis, and Religious Radicalism in New England, 1763-74” will be published in the September 2017 issue of The Quarterly.
+The award-winning essay, “The Bishop Controversy, the Imperial Crisis, and Religious Radicalism in New England, 1763-74” is featured in the September 2017 issue of The Quarterly.

 The NEQ is accepting submissions for the 2017 Whitehill Prize in Early American History.
 Click here for more information including judging criteria, submission specifications, and past winners.